atulgit/Kotak_Cherry/README.md

 2. No relation database is used to keep the development effort to minimal.
 3. App is not tested in iOS and Web.

-Here is how the data will flow from data layer to presentation layer.

 ## Pointers
 1. Dependency injection
 2. Reason for not using SQLite